If you've improved your credit score, you may be able to renegotiate your loan rate and terms with your lender. Find out how to renegotiate your loan.

 |724-660||Good||Having ‘good’ credit will allow you to qualify for most types of credit but it is unlikely you will qualify for the lowest interest rates.|

-Credit utilization is the balance on one account at a single moment in regards to the account’s credit limit.
+- Debt-To-Credit Ratio – Your debt-to-credit ratio is another factor that can affect your credit scores.
+It refers to the amount of credit you’ve used versus how much you have available.
 For example, a balance of $5,000 on a credit card with a $10,000 limit would equate to a credit utilization rate of 50% for that account.
 Typically, it is advised that consumers use less than 30% of their total available credit.

 Factors That Affect Your Ability To Get A Credit Card